 |15 minutes||45 minutes||15 minutes||18 minutes|

-Some quick answers to some frequently asked questions about cooking perfect rice.
+Here are some quick answers to frequently asked questions about cooking perfect rice.

-Not enough water – the recipe and use a measuring cup to make sure you’re adding the correct amount.
+Not enough water – the recipe and use a measuring cup to ensure you’re adding the correct amount.
 If the rice is not cooked through, it may be because it wasn’t cooked long enough.

 Fixing undercooked crispy or crunchy rice is easy by placing the rice in a pot.
-Add just enough water to cover the rice and bring the pot to a simmer.
-Check that the rice is absorbing water every couple of minutes.
-Remove from heat when soft. to avoid overcooked rice.
+Add enough water to cover the rice and bring the pot to a simmer.
+Check the rice is absorbing water every couple of minutes.
+If it is still undercooked, add a little more water.
+Remove from heat when soft to prevent the rice from being overcooked.

 How to fix dry rice?